-Jane is a Professional Accredited Counter Fraud Specialist with nearly 20 years of experience in the sector.
+Jane is a Professional Accredited Counter Fraud Specialist with over 20 years of experience in the sector.
 She leads on council tax reduction and financial assistance scheme fraud investigations as well as coordinating benefit fraud across a range of clients.
 Jane also specialises in false applications for school placements.

 Senior Corporate Fraud Investigator